JoshData/python-email-validator/README.md

 - Raises a `EmailNotValidError` with a helpful, human-readable error message explaining why the email address is not valid, or
-- Returns a dict with information about the deliverability of the email address.
+- Returns an object with a normalized form of the email address and other information about it.

 When an email address is not valid, `validate_email` raises either an `EmailSyntaxError` if the form of the address is invalid or an